 In order to extend your training, there will be immersion days and weeks within different schools, including large primaries with over 400 children on roll and smaller ones with less than 50.
 This will enable you to experience a wide range of teaching and learning approaches.

 The first few weeks of the course will have a more theoretical input and opportunities to observe lessons.
 This will be followed by regular weekly training days linked to the craft of teaching as well as whole school issues, such as behaviour management and assessment for learning.
 As an EYFS trainee teacher, you are required to teach every curriculum area.
 There will be sessions throughout the year that provide opportunities to learn about the pedagogy of teaching.

 Academic assignments will be at Masters level, which requires reading, research and reflection on your own learning and experiences within the training year.

-There will be five modules which integrate theory and practical application within the classroom.
+There will be six modules which integrate theory and practical application within the classroom.

-- Pedagogy and Practice - introduction to key concepts and principles in learning and teaching.
+- Learning Teaching and Subject Pedagogy - introduces key concepts and principles in learning and teaching.